sarsamurmu/zusty/pages/src/docs/general/variables.md

 ### What `textForBg()`{.attr} is?
-If you're wondering what `textForBg()`{.attr} is then `textForBg()`{.attr} is one of Zusty's SCSS Functions, it takes the color given and checks its luminance and returns Dark Text or White Text color based on given color.
+If you're wondering what `textForBg()`{.attr} is then `textForBg()`{.attr} is one of Zusty's SCSS functions, it takes the color given and checks its luminance and returns dark text or white text color based on given color.
 It automates the process of choosing color for a background.

 ---